 Fees for independent schools vary greatly, and you will need to contact the schools directly to find out what they charge.
 Fees can range from $1,000 - $20,000 per year for primary students and $2,500 - $25,000 per year for secondary students.
 Some private schools begin from Reception (first year of school) and continue to Year 12 (last year of school).

 See the Association of Independent Schools of South Australia's website, or the website of Catholic Education South Australia.

 Fees for the children of international students attending government schools are subsidised.
 School fees for the next several years are available on the Department for Education's website.

 If you are the holder of an Australian Government scholarship (Australia Awards or Endeavour scholarships) then your dependent children can attend government schools and pay the same fees as local students.

-Please ensure you lodge the Dependants of Australian Scholarship Holders application form with the Department of Education and Child Development (DECD) - see Steps 1 -5, below.
-The Letter of Authority you receive from DECD will explain to your child's school that you have an exemption from fees.
+Please ensure you lodge the Dependants of Australian Scholarship Holders application form with the Department for Education - see Steps 1 -5, below.
+The Letter of Authority you receive from the Department for Education will explain to your child's school that you have an exemption from fees.

 As of 1 July 2009, the South Australian Government is extending fee waivers for the education of dependant children to Research Students (PhD and Masters by Research) in receipt of a scholarship from their home government.
 This includes scholarships from public universities and statutory bodies and multilateral agencies.
 Please note that the eligibility for the fee waiver does not extend to research students who are self-funded or in receipt of a scholarship from a private agency or company.